aionnetwork/docs-examples/contracts/getter-setter/README.md

 # Getter Setter

-This project is a simple _getter-setter_ blockchain application written using IntelliJ and the Aion4j plugin..
+This project is a simple _getter-setter_ blockchain application written using IntelliJ and the Aion4j plugin.

 ## Setup

-You can import the project directly into IntelliJ.
-Use the [Import a Project](https://docs.aion.network/docs/tools-intellij-plugin-import-a-project) guide.
+The easiest way to import this project is to create a new project using either the IntelliJ Plugin or Maven CLI.
+Once you have a base project setup, copy and paste both the `GetterSetter.java` and `GetterSetterTest.java` files into your project.
+You will also likely have to change the `package aionexample;` lines and your `pom.xml` file.

 ## Explanation